RamyaMandapati/linux1/README.md

 *               3. Exit controls (IA32_VMX_EXIT_CTLS)
 *               5. Entry controls (IA32_VMX_ENTRY_CTLS)
 *               6. Cannot include tertiary controls as it has Can set=No in primary controls
-*  10. Now, clone the git repository in the vm instance created in GCP
+*  10. Now, clone the git repository forked in step2, in the vm instance created in GCP
 *  11. Enter into the folder with cd foldername
 *  12. install gcc and make using sudo apt install gcc make
 *  13. install sudo apt-get linux-headers-$(uname -r)